jollymachine/Drug-design/README.md

 ![3D structure](./images/5QCU_pymol.png)

-*Figure 1: Beta-secretase protein structure visualized in PyMol.*
+*Beta-secretase protein structure visualized in PyMol.*

 ### Determining binding pockets
 The binding pockets on the protein was detected using DoG site scorer program in Protein Plus (https://proteins.plus/).
 The pdb structure was uploaded to Proteins plus and binding pocket with p_val = 0 was identified in the chain A.

 ![Binding Pocket Prediction](./images/binding_pocket.png)

-*Figure 2: Binding site detection in Chain A using the DoGsite scorer on Proteins Plus.*
+*Binding site detection in Chain A using the DoGsite scorer on Proteins Plus.*

 ### Protein clean-up
 Next, the protein pdb structure was uploaded to Chimera to prepare the protein for docking.
 Chains B and C, the co-crystallized ligands and the water molecules were removed.
 The structure was saved in a dockprep format.
 This preparation is important to add any missing atoms, assign charges, remove bound ligands and water molecules.